-Once your family plan is complete – don’t forget to practice.
-Just like you did when you were in school, once a month have your household “fire drill” or “flooding drill.”
-Share your family plan with your neighbors; help them plan for their family.
-Let them know that disasters strike – even in New Mexico.
+Once your family plan is complete – don’t forget to practice!
+Just like you did when you were in school, organize household fire drills, flooding drills, and similar exercises as often as possible.
+Then, share your family plan with your neighbors and help them plan for their family.
+Let them know that disasters strike anywhere – even in New Mexico.

 Staff provide technical assistance for prevention, protection, mitigation, response, and recovery mission areas while assessing progress towards each jurisdiction’s multi-year planning, training and exercise goals.